zapier/visual-builder/docs/_cli_docs/docs.md

 ## Output Fields

 On each trigger, search, or create in the operation directive - you can provide an array of objects as fields under the `outputFields`.
-Output Fields are what your users would see when they select a field provided by your trigger, search or create to map it to another.
+Output Fields are what users see when they select a field provided by your trigger, search or create to map it to another.

 Output Fields are optional, but can be used to:

 - Define friendly labels for the returned fields.
 By default, we will *humanize* for example `my_key` as *My Key*.
 - Make sure that custom fields that may not be found in every live sample and - since they're custom to the connected account - cannot be defined in the static sample, can still be mapped.

-The [schema](https://github.com/zapier/zapier-platform/blob/main/packages/schema/docs/build/schema.md#fieldschema) for `outputFields` is shared with `inputFields` but only the `key` and `required` properties are relevant.
+The [schema](https://github.com/zapier/zapier-platform/blob/main/packages/schema/docs/build/schema.md#fieldschema) for `outputFields` is shared with `inputFields` but only the `key`, `label`, `type`, and `required` properties are relevant:

+- `key` - includes the field when not present in the live sample.
+When no `label` property is provided, `key` will be *humanized* and displayed as the field name.
+- `label` - defines the field name displayed to users.
+- `type` - defines the type for static sample data.
+A [validation warning](https://platform.zapier.com/docs/integration-checks-reference#d024---static-sample-respects-output-field-definition) will be displayed if the static sample does not match the specified type.
+- `required` - defines whether the field is required in static sample data.
+A [validation warning](https://platform.zapier.com/docs/integration-checks-reference#d024---static-sample-respects-output-field-definition) will be displayed if the value is true and the static sample does not contain the field.

 Custom/Dynamic Output Fields are defined in the same way as [Custom/Dynamic Input Fields](#customdynamic-fields).